An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: The few HS system in a spherical confinement

+Fig. \ref{fig:N} shows the filling of the cavity as a function of $\rho_{b}$ for different radii of the pore.
+For each value of $R$ considered the saturation value of $N$ corresponds to the maximum number of particles that holds in the cavity (at most three particles).
+As it can be observed, $N(\rho_{b},R)$ is a non-decreasing function.
+It is noticeable that for $0.5<R<0.61237$ the curves change their concavity several times with the increase of $\rho_{b}$.
+This property determines the behavior of $\sigma_{N}^{2}(\rho_{b})$ through Eq. (\ref{eq:sgNsqr}).
 Fig. \ref{fig:circles} illustrates the relation between the mean number of particles in the cavity and its fluctuation $\sigma_{_{N}}$.
-We find that the curves corresponding to $R<0.5$ collapse onto the semi-circle centered at $N=0.5$.
-For $0.5<R<0.577$ and $1.5<N\leq2$ the curves collapse onto the second semi-circle centered at $N=1.5$, while for $R>0.577$ and $2.5<N\leq3$ the curves collapse onto the third semicircle.
-In addition, we have analyzed the case $\mathcal{M}=2$ and obtained a picture (the graphic is not shown here) similar to that displayed for the case $\mathcal{M}=3$ but with two semicircles centered at $N=0.5$ and $N=1.5$.
-One important consequence of the graphic showed in Fig. \ref{fig:circles} is that it can be straightforwardly extended to obtain the representation for the case with a value of $\mathcal{M}\geq3$.
-Basically, it will involve a sequence of $\mathcal{M}$ semicircles of unit diameter centered at half-integer values of $N$ along the abscissa axis.
-In particular, for a given $R$ the curve will start at the origin $(N,\sigma_{N})=(0,0)$, and will collapse either onto the semicircle that ends at the value $N$ equal to the maximum number of particles that fit in this cavity or onto the $\mathcal{M}$-th semicircle in case $R$ is large enough.
-It is to be noted that, the outmost curve which connects $N=0$ to $N=\mathcal{M}$, can be obtained analytically.{}
+Each curve corresponds to the parametric plot $(N(z),\sigma_{N}(z))$ for a fixed value of $R$.
+We find that all the curves corresponding to $R<0.5$ collapse onto the semi-circumference centered at $N=0.5$.
+For $0.5<R<0.577$ and N increasing in value $1.5<N\leq2$ the curves approach to the second semi-circumference centered at $N=1.5$.
+In the range $2.5<N\leq3$ a third semi-circumference centered at $N=2.5$ is fitted by the curves corresponding to $R>0.577$.
+In addition, we have analyzed the case $\mathcal{M}=2$ and obtained a picture similar to that displayed for the case $\mathcal{M}=3$ but with only two semi-circumferences centered at $N=0.5$ and $N=1.5$ (the graphic is not shown here).
+One important consequence of the graphic shown in Fig. \ref{fig:circles} is that it can be straightforwardly extended to obtain the representation for the case with a value $\mathcal{M}>3$.
+Basically, it will involve a sequence of $\mathcal{M}$ semi-circumferences of unit diameter centered at half-integer values of $N$ along the abscissa axis.
+In particular, for a given $R$ the curve will start at the origin $(N,\sigma_{N})=(0,0)$ and will collapse either onto the semi-circumference that ends at the value $N$ equal to the maximum number of particles that fit in the cavity or onto the $\mathcal{M}$-th semi-circumference in case $R$ is large enough.